Army & Air Force Exchange Service, Army to Launch Soldier For Life Apparel

+Fort Cavazos, Fort Bliss, Fort Sill, Fort Belvoir, Fort Liberty South Post, Fort Liberty North Post, Fort Jackson, Fort Gordon, Fort Stewart, U.S. Military Academy, West Point, Joint Base Myer-Henderson Hall-Fort Myer, Fort Buchanan, Fort Meade, Fort Campbell, Fort Leonard Wood, Joint Base Langley-Eustis, Fort Gregg-Adams, Fort Drum, Panzer Main Store, Grafenwoehr Main Store, Joint Base Lewis-McChord-Fort Lewis, Joint Base McGuire-Dix-Lakehurst-Fort Dix, Schofield Barracks, Fort Knox, Fort Leavenworth, Fort Carson, Wiesbaden Main Store, Fort Meade, Fort Buchanan, Camp Humphreys, Fort Moore, Joint Base San Antonio-Fort Sam Houston

+Soldiers For Life can find the full assortment near the main store entrance at participating PXs and ShopMyExchange.com.

-The Army & Air Force Exchange Service will offer Soldier For Life-branded apparel starting this month at 30 PXs and ShopMyExchange.com.
+Facebook-friendly version: The Army & Air Force Exchange Service will offer Soldier For Life-branded apparel starting this month at 30 PXs and ShopMyExchange.com.
+Read more: https://wp.me/p9Q7PG-2sS

 |Date Taken: